jsbnr/nr-scripted-browser-boilerplate/readme.md

-# New Relic Scripted Browser Synthetic Framework
+# New Relic Scripted Browser Boilerplate
-This simple framework allows you to author multiple steps of a journey and record the timings and failures of each step.
+This simple boilerplate allows you to author multiple steps of a journey and record the timings and failures of each step.

 Steps can be: